dannylekim/listOfPersonalProjects/README.md

 - a mahine learning project (Public APIs are actually really cool)
 - a project using Spring Framework and Java
 - theTechStack (a website that allows you to choose what your sources of information is and allows you to format them into a viewable, easily digestable layout specifically for technology)
+- music map: draw using certain brushes that have certain sounds and depending on how you draw will give a song.
+You could have ML decide the mood, and decide on a chord progression, and be able to exporr the score

 Technologies that I eventually want to be able to use: